Kava-Labs/kava/migrate/v0_17/migrate.md

 - There is one addition to Base Configuration: `iavl-cache-size`.
 - It is recommended to add a min gas price for evm txs in `akava` (where 1ukava = 10^12akava). eg `minimum-gas-prices = "0.001ukava;1000000000akava"`

+kava v0.17 requires changes to config.toml:

+- Depending on your setup, you will need to update the `seeds` and/or `persistent_peers` values in config.toml.
+These can be found [here](https://docs.google.com/spreadsheets/d/1s3LXLPFJazzdmwKdRv909pe_-ZV_Xbt2uCCNrhoOyIE).

 ### Coordination